frimik/awesome-devops/README.md

 ## Automation and tasking

-- [Script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go
 - [awesome_bot](https://github.com/dkhamsing/awesome_bot) - awesome_bot checks for valid URLs in a file, it can be used to verify pull requests updating a README.
 - [Keiko](https://github.com/keikoproj/keiko#keiko-components) - Keiko - Enable Kubernetes at scale - from Intuit.
 Creators of Argo CD etc.

-## Command Line
+## Command Line and Tooling

+- [Script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go
+- [Whalebrew](https://github.com/whalebrew/whalebrew) - Homebrew, but with Docker images
+- [EnvCLI](https://github.com/EnvCLI/EnvCLI) - Don't install Node, Go, ... locally - use containers you define within your project.
+If you have a new machine / other contributors you just have to install docker and envcli to get started.
 - [asdf](https://github.com/asdf-vm/asdf) - Extendable version manager with support for Ruby, Node.js, Elixir, Erlang & more https://asdf-vm.com/
   - [asdf-k3d](https://github.com/spencergilbert/asdf-k3d) - k3d plugin for asdf version manager https://github.com/asdf-vm/asdf